 In response to this, on 9 April 2020, the DPA prepared and published new Consolidated Cookie Guidance on the Belgian DPA website.

 8.3 What are the requirements of the Belgium DPA Cookie Guidelines?

-The Belgian DPA’s Cookie Guidance provides clear guidelines you need to follow to ensure you obtain valid cookie consent in accordance with GDPR requirements.
-They are as follows:
+The Belgian DPA’s Cookie Guidance provides clear guidelines you need to follow to ensure you obtain valid cookie consent in accordance with GDPR requirements:

-- You must seek consent for all non-essential cookies.
+- You must obtain consent for all non-essential cookies.

 - For cookie consent to be considered valid, it must be informed.